Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 ```
 subscription NewPost {
 	newPost {
 		message
 		date
 	}
 }
 ```

 Click the > button.
 This should run constantly.
 Notice the run button now looks like a stop button.
 This tab is now dedicated to watching for subscriptions.

-This should register a subscription that will display message and date of new post when it is created.
+This should register a subscription that will display the message and date of the new post when it is created.

 Switch the first tab and run the `AddPost` operation again.
 You can change the message for fun.